awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

 # Control access to maintenance windows \(Tools for Windows PowerShell\)<a name="sysman-maintenance-perm-ps"></a>

-The following procedures describe how to use the Tools for Windows PowerShell to create the required roles and permissions for Maintenance Windows\.
+The following procedures describe how to use the AWS Tools for Windows PowerShell to create the required roles and permissions for Maintenance Windows, a capability of AWS Systems Manager\.

 **Topics**
 + [Task 1: \(Optional\) Create a custom service role for maintenance windows \(Tools for Windows PowerShell\)](#sysman-maintenance-role-ps)